Latest update: 10 February, 2026

 - AI systems can reinforce existing biases, leading to unjust decisions in hiring, lending and justice, for example.

-- Everyone knows by now that you can use AI applications to create your own news.
+- It is fairly easy to use AI applications to create your own news.
 With deep fakes, for example, you can basically make any conceivable person say whatever you want.
-An explosion of fake news, moreover, spread at the speed of light, can undermine democratic processes and erode trust in the media and in each other as fellow human beings.
+An explosion of fake news spread at the speed of light, can undermine democratic processes and erode trust in the media and in each other as fellow human beings.

 - AI systems can make mistakes, which can have serious consequences in sectors such as healthcare (misdiagnoses), transportation (accidents), and finance (wrong transactions).

-- Without adequate regulation, AI systems can misuse personal data, leading to invasions of people's privacy.
+- Without adequate regulation, AI systems can misuse personal data, leading to the invasion of people's privacy.

 The 5 biggest misconceptions about AI governance